Adam Leitman Bailey: Philanthropy

+Entertainment

+Bailey wrote three scenes for the 2014 Ramin Bahrani movie, 99 Homes.
+As a result, the attorney foreclosing on homes in the movie, played by Jonathan Vane, was named “Lawyer Bailey”.
+Bailey also appeared on an episode of Dateline NBC investigating the art of persuasion.

+Books

 In 2011, Bailey wrote Finding The Uncommon Deal: A Top New York Lawyer Explains How to Buy a Home for the Lowest Possible Price.
 The book gained Bailey the 2012 "First Time Author" award granted by the National Association of Real Estate Editors.

-Bailey has also written a children’s book, Home, which was named as a Silver winner in the category Picture Book/Early Reader by Literary Classics.
+Bailey has written a children’s book, Home, which was named a Silver winner in the category Picture Book/Early Reader by Literary Classics.

+Bailey is also the co-editor-in-chief and author of Real Estate Titles: The Practice of Law in New York, a comprehensive legal treatise widely used by attorneys and title professionals.